apple/turicreate/BUILD.md

     pip install virtualenv

 Note that you may need to do a system-wide install with `sudo`; this depends on your Python environment and whether your `pip` binary requires sudo permissions.
+Alternately, you could try `pip install --user` to force a user-local installation if `pip install` gives permission denied errors.

-Optionally, set a [generator](https://cmake.org/cmake/help/v3.0/manual/cmake-generators.7.html) for CMake before running configure.
+Optionally, set a [generator](https://cmake.org/cmake/help/v3.0/manual/cmake-generators.7.html) for CMake before running `./configure`.
 Ninja can speed up incremental builds, but is not required.

     # Optional: set a generator
     # The default is "Unix Makefiles"